 The story so far

 As the new digital system rolls out, several changes will come in.
-What’s more, based on the information released by HMRC in July 2017, below is a rough Making Tax Digital timeline of the Making Tax Digital roll-out developments that are most relevant to business owners:
+What’s more, based on the information released by HMRC in July 2017, below is a rough Making Tax Digital timeline of the Making Tax Digital roll-out developments which are most relevant to business owners:

 - April 2022 -digital for VAT.

-It is now mandatory for all UK VAT-registered businesses to comply with UK MTD VAT and file their VAT returns by compliant software.
+It’s now mandatory for all UK VAT-registered businesses to comply with UK MTD VAT and file their VAT returns by compliant software.
 Therefore, they need a digital platform such as FreeAgent to do this.
 In addition, the previous ways of filing are no longer available.

 In the future

 - April 2026 -initially, MTD for Income Tax (ITSA) will apply to self-employed business owners and unincorporated landlords with total business or property income above £50,000 per year.
 Basically, the turnover threshold will apply to gross income or turnover, not the profit.
 These individuals will have to use ITSA rules from 6th April 2026.
-Therefore, affected businesses will need to use compliant digital software to submit quarterly summaries/returns of their business’s income and expenses:
+Therefore, affected businesses will have to use compliant digital software to submit quarterly summaries/returns of their business’s income and expenses:

 - Maintain records of business income and expenses in a digital format.